KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 <img src="../images/adb_lesson/exit_shell_console.png" alt="Exit shell console"/>

-At the same time, you can execute shell-commands without opening a shell-console, for this it is enough to specify the full name of the command along with `adb shell`.
+At the same time, you can execute shell-commands without opening a shell-console.
+To do this, specify the full name of the command along with `adb shell`.
 For example, let's try to take a screenshot and save it to the device.
 In Android Studio, you can open File Explorer, which displays all the files and folders on the device.

 <img src="../images/adb_lesson/device_file_explorer.png" alt="Device file explorer"/>